CMakePP/CMaize/docs/src/background/statement_of_need.rst

 ****************

 Generally speaking, most software packages require some setup before they can be used.
-Setting up a package typically, at a minimum, requires ensuring that all necessary dependencies are installed and available.
-For compiled software, one must not only manage external dependencies, but also internal dependencies among source files.
-Thus at a high-level, software setup is an exercise in dependency management.
-For C/C++ software, setup is typically managed by CMake.
+This setup is termed the :term:`build process` and executing the build process is called "building".
+Building a package typically, at a minimum, requires ensuring that all necessary dependencies are installed and available so that the software can actually be run.
+For compiled software, one must not only manage external dependencies, but also internal dependencies among source files, i.e., the source files can be considered dependencies of the binary objects needed for the software to run.
+Thus, at a high-level, building software is an exercise in dependency management.

-The vast majority of build systems written in CMake are verbose and highly redundant.
+For C/C++ software, CMake has become the de facto tool for managing the build process.
+Unfortunately, the vast majority of build systems leveraging CMake are verbose and highly redundant.
 Generally speaking, it seems that the broader CMake community has accepted that this "is simply the way CMake build systems are" and has stopped trying to improve them.
-Evidence for this claim comes from tutorials prominently showcasing boilerplate code, the growing reliance on template repositories, and the tried and true technique of copy/paste-ing CMake scripts from one project into another.
-All of these approaches run afoul of the `"Don't Repeat Yourself (DRY)" <https://tinyurl.com/28x7h46c>`__ paradigm and subsequently suffer from the same problems proponents of DRY seek to avoid, *e.g.*, multiple sources of truth, lack of synchronization,
+Evidence for this claim comes from tutorials prominently showcasing boilerplate code, the growing reliance on template repositories (more or less version-controlled copy/pasting) :cite:`cmake_template,cpp_boilerplate,cppbase,minimal_cmake_example,moderncpp_project_template,package_example`, and even just copy/paste-ing CMake scripts from one project into another.
+Note that citations supporting this evidence are representative, not exhaustive, i.e., we are aware that there are many more examples!

+All of these approaches run
+afoul of the
+`"Don't Repeat Yourself (DRY)" <https://tinyurl.com/28x7h46c>`__ paradigm and subsequently suffer from the same problems proponents of DRY seek to avoid, *e.g.*, multiple sources of truth, lack of synchronization,